BSc (Hons)

 Why Choose Lincoln

-Subject area is ranked in the top 10 overall in the UK*
+Subject area ranked 1st in the UK for teaching satisfaction*

 Take part in emergency simulation events